fbpx

 Use the deceased’s bank account

-Before probate grants access, there is usually a process for releasing limited funds from the deceased’s bank account.
+Before probate, limited funds are often released from the deceased’s bank account.

-These are specifically for paying urgent invoices like funeral fees, although other early costs may also qualify.
+These are for paying urgent invoices, like funeral fees.

 Open an ‘executor’s account’